-As of June 30, 2017, the Sponsor had loaned us an aggregate of approximately \$139,000 to cover expenses related to the Initial Public Offering pursuant to a promissory note (the "Note").
+On August 1, 2017, we repaid in full an aggregate of \$224,403 loaned to us by the Sponsor to cover expenses related to the Initial Public Offering pursuant to a promissory note (the "Note").
 The Note was non-interest bearing.
-The Company repaid the Note on August 1, 2017.